metarex-media/www-metarex-media/content/rexy/_index.md

 Check out Amber and Simi's [first blog post][blog] to hear in their own words about Rexy’s creation.

 Rexy is such a wonderful character and now has her own backstory, personality, and character development.
-You can read about Rexy's [backstory] and follow us on our {{% insta %}} for all the latest artwork.
+You can read about Rexy's [backstory][backstory] and follow us on our {{% insta %}} for all the latest artwork.

 {{< fo t = "children" />}}